josefkrajkar/Resizer/README.md

 Description:

-This is a simple javascript library that contains several functions for dynamic changes of width and height of the chosen html container.
+This is a simple javascript React library that contains component for dynamic changes of width and height of chosen html container.

-Important note:
+Important nots:

-This script is build in the ES6 javascript and probably will not work in older versions of web browsers.
-The script was successfully tested on Google Chrome, Mozilla Firefox and Microsot Edge.

-How to use this script:

-Please, make sure that you improted the file "scripts/resizer.js" into your html code.
-In the script tag of your html file add listeners for events that you want to trigger the resizer and use following functions if you want to:

-- do horizontal resizing: use "hor_Resize" function
-- do vertical resizing: use "ver_Resize" function
-- do both sides resizing: use "Resize" function

-For more informations about using this library, please refer the example.html file in the repository.
+This branch is now heavy "WIP"

 TODO list:
-- Use class instead of several functions
-- Use React
+- Add events and eventhandlers
+- Add functions for dynamic changes of width and height
 - Add comments
+- Separate React script from html file and save it as standalone library